StarRocks/starrocks/docs/sql-reference/sql-functions/string-functions/translate.md

 ## Parameters

 - `source`: supports the `VARCAHR` type.
 The source string to be translated.
 When a character in the `source` is not found in the `from_string`, it is simply included in the result string.
 - `from_string`: supports the `VARCAHR` type.
-Each character in the `from_string` is either replaced by its corresponding character in the `to_string`, or if there is no corresponding character (i.e. if the `to_string` has fewer characters than the `from_string`, the character is excluded from the resulting string.)
+Each character in the `from_string` is either replaced by its corresponding character in the `to_string`, or if there is no corresponding character (i.e. if the `to_string` has fewer characters than the `from_string`, the character is excluded from the resulting string).
+If  a character appears multiple times in `from_string`, only its first occurrence is effective.
 - `to_string`: supports the `VARCAHR` type.
 A string with the characters that are used to replace characters from the `from_string`.
 If more characters are specified in the `to_string` than in the `from_string` argument, the extra characters from the `to_string` argument are ignored.

 ## Return value